dotnet/docs-desktop/dotnet-desktop-guide/net/wpf/get-started/create-app-visual-studio.md

 ## Add code for the Click event

-The `<Button>` we just created has a `Click` event that is raised when the user presses the button.
+The `<Button>` we created has a `Click` event that is raised when the user presses the button.
 You can subscribe to this event and add code to add a name to the list box.
 Just like you set a property on a control by adding a XAML attribute, you can use a XAML attribute to subscribe to an event.
 Set the `Click` attribute to `ButtonAddName_Click`

 :::code language="xaml" source="snippets/create-app-visual-studio/csharp/MoreControls3.xaml" id="ButtonEvent" highlight="3":::